christopherohit/Hybrid-3DGS/README.md

 Thanks for these great projects.
 Thanks to [Tiandishihua](https://github.com/Tiandishihua) for helping us fix the bug that loss equals NaN.

 ## Disclaimer
-By using the "SyncTalk", users agree to comply with all applicable laws and regulations, and acknowledge that misuse of the software, including the creation or distribution of harmful content, is strictly prohibited.
+By using "SyncTalk", users agree to comply with all applicable laws and regulations, and acknowledge that misuse of the software, including the creation or distribution of harmful content, is strictly prohibited.
 The developers of the software disclaim all liability for any direct, indirect, or consequential damages arising from the use or misuse of the software.

+**Note**: This is a personal research fork.
+All modifications are for educational and research purposes.
+Please refer to the [original repository](https://github.com/ZiqiaoPeng/SyncTalk) for the official implementation.